 To the Rochester community and clients of Brighton Animal Hospital:

-We firstly want to express our appreciation to our loyal clients who have been a pleasure to work with and respectful to our staff.
+We firstly want to express our appreciation to our loyal clients that have been a pleasure to work with and are respectful to our staff.

 Thank you to the clients who have continued to show us grace, compassion and understanding.
 We appreciate your support and kindness more than you know.
 We will continue to ensure your beloved pets are exceptionally cared for.